MicrosoftDocs/visualstudio-docs/docs/designers/designing-xaml-in-visual-studio.md

 - To create WPF apps, install the **.NET desktop development** workload in Visual Studio.
 Blend for Visual Studio will also be installed.
 - To create UWP apps, install the **Universal Windows Platform development** workload in Visual Studio.
 Blend for Visual Studio will also be installed.
 - To create Xamarin.Forms apps, install the **Mobile development with .NET** workload in Visual Studio.
-Blend for Visual Studio is *not* installed.
+Blend for Visual Studio is *not* installed; Blend doesn't support Xamarin.Forms apps.

 ## Shared capabilities